 If you click on the “Chat” button, a group chat window will appear on the right, which will allow you to exchange messages with the participants.

-You need a six-digit host key, which you can either request from the Premium Support team or the regular IT Support, or alternatively look up on ILIAS.
+If you have trouble using the host meeting link you can enter the zoom meeting with the regular participation link and claim the host with a six-digit host key.
+The host key can either be requested from the Premium Support team or the regular IT Support, or alternatively looked up on ILIAS.

 If there is no host yet in the virtual room, you can obtain the hosting privileges by entering your host key.
 This option is called “Claim Host” and can be found in the menu under “Participants” at the bottom right.